It's a New Day in Public Health.

 Before you can be enrolled in ADAP, you must be determined eligible to receive HIV/AIDS Patient Care Services through the Patient Care Eligibility screening process.
-Can I apply or recertify for ADAP eligibility online?
 You can fill out some of the forms online.
-By submitting these electronic forms, you understand that these forms may be received by the Florida Department of Health and/or lead agencies contracted with the Florida Department of Health to provide case management, ADAP and eligibility services as well as their subcontractors.
+(When submitting electronic forms, you understand that these forms may be received by the Florida Department of Health and/or lead agencies contracted with the Florida Department of Health to provide case management, ADAP and eligibility services as well as their subcontractors.)
 Contact your local ADAP Office for more information.
 Once you have been determined eligible, please be sure to bring the Eligibility Letter with you to the ADAP Office for enrollment.

 The HIV/AIDS Patient Care Eligibility Process will request and review the following: